Daphna Greenstein

-Daphna Greenstein (דפנה גרינשטיין; born 1952) is an Israeli Architect and Landscape architect.
-Greenstein professioned in various design and planning aspects: Landscape Architecture, Environmental Design, and Architecture.
+Daphna Greenstein (דפנה גרינשטיין; born 1952) is an Israeli architect and landscape architect.
+Greenstein professioned in various design and planning aspects: landscape architecture, environmental design, and architecture.
 She specialized in designing a wide range of projects in the public realm.

 Biography

 Greenstein was born in Haifa.
 She graduated from the Environmental Design department at the Bezalel Academy, Jerusalem in 1976.
-Between 1974-1980, Greenstein was employed at Shlomo Aronson, Landscape Architecture firm.
+Between 1974 and 1980, Greenstein was employed at Shlomo Aronson, landscape architecture firm.
 In 1983 Greenstein completed her studies at University of Oregon, USA, on a Fulbright Fund, and received her Bachelor of Landscape Architecture (B.L.A) and her Master of Architecture (M.Arch).
 In 1984 Greenstein established her own firm, engaging in several projects of public space in Haifa and in the north of Israel.

-In 1988 Greenstein and Dr. Gil Har-Gil Co-founded their firm Greenstein-Har-Gil Landscape Architecture Ltd. The office is located on Mount Carmel, Haifa, and engages in a wide range of projects, mainly for the public sector, on a national, regional and local level.
+In 1988 Greenstein and Dr. Gil Har-Gil co-founded their firm Greenstein-Har-Gil Landscape Architecture Ltd. The office is located on Mount Carmel, Haifa, and engages in a wide range of projects, mainly for the public sector, on a national, regional and local level.
 The firm participated in invited and open competitions in Israel and abroad and was awarded several first prizes and citations.
 The firm was awarded, among others, the Azrieli Prize for urban planning, of the German Colony in Haifa.
 The Tel-Aviv municipality Karavan Prize, for the Hecht Park in Haifa.
-Among Greenstein's professional works are urban design projects, infrastructure landscape restorations projects, Renewable Energy, heritage sites, nature and landscape projects, as well as urban and regional master plans.
+Among Greenstein's professional works are urban design projects, infrastructure landscape restorations projects, renewable energy, heritage sites, nature and landscape projects, as well as urban and regional master plans.

-Alongside her professional work, Greenstein dedicated substantial time to academic teaching of Landscape Architecture, as an adjunct professor at the University of Oregon in 2000, and as a senior lecturer, from 1985 till today at the Technion Department of Landscape Architecture in Haifa.
-She serves as a council member of the Israeli Landscape Architects Association (ISALA) since 1996, as a board member and chairman of ISALA between 2001-2004.
+Alongside her professional work, Greenstein dedicated substantial time to academic teaching of landscape architecture, as an adjunct professor at the University of Oregon in 2000, and as a senior lecturer, from 1985 till today at the Technion Department of Landscape Architecture in Haifa.
+She serves as a council member of the Israeli Landscape Architects Association (ISALA) since 1996, as a board member and chairman of ISALA between 2001 and 2004.
 Furthermore, Greenstein served as a referee in professional landscape and architecture competitions and citations.
 In 2012 she initiated and co-participated in an art exhibition – "Lines in the Land" with artist Nurit Gur-Lavi.
 In 2013 she served as the chairperson of the steering committee for the Annual Conference of the Israeli Landscape Architects Association, which took place in Haifa, with over 500 participants.